-Here’s Part 2 video of how I fixed my debacle.
+Here’s the Part 2 video of how I fixed my debacle.

 Today, I’m over it.
 It happened.
 Life goes on.

 Mistake No. 3.
-Adding too many projects together that lead to burn out and getting over my head.
+Adding too many projects together leads to burnout and getting over my head.

 I had 3 projects going on this last weekend.
 One I can’t mention yet, cause it will be revealed next week.

-Overloading my days with late night time painting was exhausting.
+Overloading my days with late-night painting was exhausting.